 A Template, Not a Requirement

 This statute provides Arizona's official sample health care power of attorney form.
-It covers the key elements: naming an agent, naming a backup agent, attaching a living will, and expressing preferences for organ donation and autopsy.
-But the law is clear that this form is optional.
+It covers naming an agent, naming a backup agent, and attaching a living will.
+It also includes organ donation and autopsy preferences.
+The law is clear that this form is optional.

 Any writing that meets the requirements of section 36-3221 may be used to create a health care power of attorney.
 The following form is offered as a sample only and does not prevent a person from using other language or another form.